This story contains information about sexual violence, which may be distressing for some readers.

-“During the first session I participated in, they instructed us to write down any problems we faced at home, such as sexual assault and other types of abuse.
+“During the first session I participated in, they instructed us to write down any problems we faced at home, such as rape and other types of abuse.
 I wrote what my uncle did to me.”

 After the trainers went through Amina’s paper they called her to privately to speak with them.
 They then accompanied her to the police station, with members of the local mothers’ group.

 “When I was taken to the hospital I was relieved to find out that I was not pregnant and had not contracted any diseases,” says Amina.
 “I am grateful for the help I got from Ujamaa trainers, they took away all my worries”.